String of columns rewriting and confluence of the jeu de taquin: Introduction

 \section{Introduction}

-The \emph{jeu de taquin} was introduced by Schützenberger as an algorithm on the structure of tableaux in order to give one of the first correct proofs of the Littelwood-Richardson rule on the multiplicity of a Schur polynomial in a product of Schur polynomials,~\cite{Schutzenberger77}.
+Schützenberger introduced the \emph{jeu de taquin} as an algorithm on the structure of Young tableaux to prove the \emph{Littlewood--Richardson rule} on the multiplicity of a Schur polynomial in a product of Schur polynomials, namely the multiplicity of an irreducible representation of the general Lie algebra in a tensor product of two irreducible representations,~\cite{Schutzenberger77}.
+The jeu de taquin has later found many applications in algebraic combinatorics and probabilistic combinatorics~\cite{Fulton97,Leeuwen01, RomikSniady15}, and many similar algorithms were also introduced on other structures of tableaux,~\cite{Lecouvey02, Lecouvey03, ThomasYoung09, Tewari2015, RomikSniady15, Hage2021Super}.

 A \emph{Young tableau} is a collection of boxes in left-justified rows filled with elements of the totally ordered alphabet~$[n]:=\{1< \cdots<n\}$, where the entries weakly increase along each row and strictly increase down each column.
-A \emph{skew tableau} is obtained by eliminating boxes from the rows of a Young tableau starting from top to bottom and from right to left.
-The eliminated boxes are called \emph{inner corners} of the skew tableau.
+A \emph{skew tableau} is obtained by eliminating boxes from the rows of a Young tableau starting from top to bottom and from left to right.
+The eliminated boxes located above and to the left of two non-empty boxes are called \emph{inner corners} of the skew tableau.
 We read tableaux column-wise from left to right and from bottom to top: the following tableaux

-are respectively skew tableau and Young tableau whose readings are $3121312$ and $3213112$, where the red empty boxes denote the inner corners.
+are respectively skew tableau and Young tableau whose readings are $3121312$ and $3213112$, and where the empty red boxes denote the inner corners.
 The jeu taquin consists in applying successively \emph{forward sliding operations} on a skew tableau that move an inner corner into an outer position by keeping the rows weakly increasing and the columns strictly increasing, until no more inner corners remain in the initial skew tableau, as follows

 Schützenberger proved remarkable properties of the jeu de taquin on skew tableaux,~\cite{Schutzenberger77}.
-He proved that the rectification~$\rect(w)$ of a skew tableau $w$ by the jeu de taquin is a Young tableau whose reading is equivalent to the reading of~$w$ with respect the \emph{plactic congruence} relation generated by the following \emph{Knuth relations},~\cite{Knuth70}:
+He proved that the \emph{rectification} of a skew tableau by the jeu de taquin is a Young tableau whose reading is equivalent to the reading of the initial skew tableau with respect the \emph{plactic congruence} relation generated by the following \emph{Knuth relations},~\cite{Knuth70}: